inspec/inspec-aws/docs/resources/aws_batch_compute_environments.md

 ## Parameters

-This resource does not accept any parameters.
+This resource does not require any required parameters.

 For additional information, see the [AWS documentation on Batch compute environment](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-batch-computeenvironment.html).